mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/sitetree.md

 *  **default_child:** If a page is allowed more than 1 type of child, you can set a default.
 This is the value that will be automatically selected in the page type dropdown when you create a page in the CMS.

-*  **default_parent:** This should be set to the //URLSegment// of a specific page, not to a class name.
+*  **default_parent:** This should be set to the *URLSegment* of a specific page, not to a class name.
 If you have asked to create a page of a particular type that's not allowed underneath the page that you have selected, then the default_parent page will be selected.
 For example, if you have a gallery page open in the CMS, and you select add blog entry, you can set your site up to automatically select the blog page as a parent.

 *  **can_be_root:** This is a boolean variable.
 It lets you specify whether the given page type can be in the top level.